-Alternative residency plans (program and student) must include specific descriptions as to how the goals of residency will be met.
+Alternative residency plans (program and student) must include specific descriptions of how residency goals will be met.
 As such, the plans should address the following:

 Disciplinary depth and breadth

 - Access to a variety of classes and academic experiences within the student's field and related disciplines; - Access to library resources, information technology, and laboratory resources; - Quality and rigor of the program through engagement with and scrutiny by peers.